 We calculate the unsubscribe rate by dividing the total number of unsubscribers over the emails delivered.

-This rate will give you an idea about how many people in your list are not impressed with your marketing effort or not interested in your brand.
+This rate will give you an idea about how many people on your list are not impressed with your marketing effort or not interested in your brand.

 If your unsubscribe or bounce rate is high, you should rethink your marketing strategy and target a relevant audience.
-Unsubscribe rate should be below 0.5% for any email campaign.
+The unsubscribe rate should be below 0.5% for any email campaign.